egladman/octoprint-fedora-arm/README.md

 # octoprint-fedora-arm

-Octoprint for ARM single board computers.
-A Fedora-based alternative to [OctoPi](https://github.com/guysoft/OctoPi) with the following enchancments:
+A purpose-built Octoprint ARM image with an emphasis on stability, and ease of use.
+This project was inspired by [OctoPi](https://github.com/guysoft/OctoPi).

+## Features

 - Read-only filesystem
 - Container-based
+- Auto-updates
+- Device Autodiscovery
+  - On boot all relevant [character devices](https://en.wikipedia.org/wiki/Device_file) (i.e, serial ports, cameras) will be made accessible to Octoprint

 ## Considerations

-In an effort to reduce the overall image size, the image does not include the octoprint container image.
-On first boot it will be pulled.
+In an effort to reduce the overall image size, the container image is not include shipped image.
+On first boot it's downloaded.

 ## Build